2017-07-15 11:27:03 • ID: 1626

-Willow leaf points / Feuilles de Saule are slim blade parallel sided implements made by sophisticated pressure flaking with rounded ends, often retouched on one side only.
+Willow leaf points / Feuilles de Saule are slim parallel sided implements made from blade blanks by sophisticated pressure flaking with rounded ends, often retouched on one side only.

 The example here shows a rare subtype with retouches on both sides.
 In contrast to the contemporaneous upper Solutrean shouldered points /pointes à cran, they were certainly not used as projectiles.

 Rare microtraceological evidence may indicate their use as knifes.

 Fourneau du Diable is a Rock Shelter open to the south at the junction of the Moneries and Dronne valley (right bank) between Brantome and Bourdeilles.

 The site consists of two terraces in a line of cliffs, named upper and lower terrace.
 The site was first recognized as early as 1863 and later excavated by D. Peyrony, who established the gross stratigraphy for the upper and lower terasse and published his results in 1932.

 On the lower terrace a Gravettian with (Micro)-Gravettes, Elements tronquees and Noailles Burins was found below a Solutrean with leaf points and some Solutrean shouldered points.

 The Solutrean of the upper terrace (3 layers) was more abundant with several hundred samples of extremely fine made shouldered points and rare Feuilles de Saule, concentrated in the upper levels.